Boating with Heritage

 Narrow boats and Wide-beams

-Living off grid has long been a desire for many in the U.K, and with hundreds of miles of canals and river-ways originally used for transporting goods, narrow boats and Wide-beams have been a popular way of getting away from the bustle of towns and cities and entering into an idilic environment not always achieved with conventional property purchases.
+Living off grid has long been a desire for many in the U.K, with hundreds of miles of canals and river-ways originally used for transporting goods.
+Narrow boats and Wide-beams have been a popular way of getting away from the bustle of towns and cities.

 Being able to live in such an environment has become an enviable way of life for so many around the country.
-Waking up to a quiet and peaceful area, waterways teaming with wildlife, and the attraction of a relatively inexpensive way of living, it’s not difficult to see why so many enjoy this life.
+Waking up to a quiet and peaceful waterway teaming with wildlife and the attraction of a relatively inexpensive way of living, it’s easy to see why so many enjoy this lifestyle.

-With a whole industry revolved around new and second hand boats, holidays, permanent moorings, and a massive choice in styles, types, and levels of fixtures and fittings, It’s clear that canal boating is an ever growing industry within a long standing tradition.
+With a whole industry revolved around boating for holidays or permanent moorings, it’s clear this is an ever growing industry with a long standing tradition.

 Challenges of boating

-One of the challenges of this way of life had been heating and cooking on boats.
-With the preferred method being small wood-burning & Multi-fuel stoves to heat, small boilers for some hot water or radiators, and LPG gas for cooking facilities.
-There is a lot to think about especially when having to acquire different fuels and transport them onto the boat.
+One of the challenges of this way of life has always been heating and cooking on boats.
+With the preferred methods being small wood-burning & Multi-fuel stoves for room heat, small boilers for some hot water or radiators, and LPG gas for cooking facilities.
+There is a lot to think about especially when its comes to acquiring different fuels and transporting them onto a boat.

-A safety consideration which has long been a weakness with boating is LPG storage on boats.
-Due to boats essentially being bucket shaped, this leaves them open to a dangerous environment when twinned with LPG.
-As a gas when released into the atmosphere, LPG sinks and unless there is some way for it to escape there is no way for the dangerous build up to be removed.
-With so many safety aspects to be considered due to unfortunate accidents through each year involving LPG, it makes you think whether this fuel is worth the risk when other options are available.
+A safety consideration which has long been a weakness with boating is LPG.
+Due to boats essentially being bucket shaped, this can be a dangerous environment when twinned with gas.
+When released to atmosphere, LPG sinks, and without a way for it to escape there is no easy way for the danger to be removed.
+With so many safety aspects to be considered involving LPG, it makes you wonder whether this fuel is worth the risk, especially when other options are available.

-Heritage Range Cookers have been installed on boats for the last 20 years, one of the mains reasons, being the ability to remove the danger of LPG being stored on a boat.
-Along with this, the capability to have a single appliance control Cooking, Heating, and Hot water gives many boaters the same luxuries of living in a house, without the inconveniences.
+Heritage Range Cookers have been installed on boats for the last 20 years, one of the main reasons being the ability to remove the danger of LPG being stored on a boat.
+Along with this, the capability to have a single appliance controlling Cooking, Heating, and Hot water, it gives many boaters the same luxuries of living in a house, without the inconveniences of LPG storage.

-With a short flue run Heritage cookers work in the same way as a conventional house installation due to force fed style of pressure jet burner, meaning that as long as you have got a well designed flue, you will never have any issues with downdraft or poor flue pull are a thing of the past.
-Even when you have to go under low bridges, flue’s can be designed to be removed and reattached with relative ease.
+With a short flue run, Heritage cookers work in the same way as a conventional house installation due to force fed style of pressure jet burners, meaning that as long as you have a well designed flue, issues like downdraft or poor flue pull are a thing of the past.
+Even when you have to go under low bridges, flue’s can be designed to be removed and re-attached with relative ease.

 It seemed like an answer to all our questions…

-One boating couple who installed a Heritage Range cooker onto their boat are Andrew and Wendy.
-They have given us an incite into their decision making when looking at the option of Cooking & Heating on their wide beam boat.
+One boating couple who installed a Heritage Range cooker onto their boat are Andrew & Wendy.
+They have given us a great incite into their decision making when looking at the option of Cooking & Heating on their wide beam boat.
 And how the Heritage has fitted in with their lifestyle.

-What made you move from a house to a boat? – i.e tell us about your life before boating
+What was it that made you move from a house to a house-boat?

 What options did you consider when looking at Cooking, Heating, and HW?